AlexNanut/Heroku-test/README.md

 3. Enter text into the 'title' and 'text' fields
 4. Click the save icon (top right) to save the note.
 5. Click the + icon (top right) to add another note.
-6. Additional: Click the trash icon to delete saved notes.

 ## Deployed Application Link:
 [Deployed Application Link]:(https://nanut-testing.herokuapp.com/notes)